Wise words from both The Godfather and recruiters everywhere: Give them an offer they can’t refuse.

 This is an important one: write down who their manager will be as well as the title of their manager.
 If your new team member will also be managing others, write down who they’ll be managing.

-To accept the offer, you’ll need to add a space where the employee can sign to agree to the terms outlined.
-You can do this by having them print and sign a copy or by sending them a secure version through an e-signature tool, like DocuSign or HelloSign.
+You’ll need to add a space where the employee can sign to agree to the terms outlined and to accept your offer.
+You can do this by having them print and sign a copy or by sending them a secure version through an e-signature tool such as DocuSign or HelloSign.

-- At-will status: Do you want your offer letter to be seen as a binding contract?
+Do you want your offer letter to be seen as a binding contract?
 If not, make sure you include your employee’s at-will status.
 Unless you live in Montana, you probably live in an at-will state.
 (If you’re unsure, check with your local state employment agency.)
-In at-will states, companies can end their employee relationships at any time without having a clear reason.
+This means that in these states, companies can end their employee relationships at any time without having a clear reason.
 If your employee is at-will, make sure you include this in the offer letter.